to everybody from all of us at BCNH.

 "Our results provide one mechanism to explain how 1,25-(OH)2D protects nonmalignant human prostate epithelial cells from oxidative stress to attenuate the accumulation of oxidative damages during the life.

-"Therefore, vitamin D might be beneficial for preventing the development of age-dependent diseases,"
+"Therefore, vitamin D might be beneficial for preventing the development of age-dependent diseases," they concluded.

 Source: The International Journal of Cancer